68 Different Kee Klamp Projects You Can Build

 Retail display tables are great for showcasing small items or just about any other merchandise that can not be easily stored on a clothing rack.
 The table above was created by Jack Wilson, an architect, for a small clothing store, Broad Street Clothing, in Thomasville, Georgia.
 Size 8 pipe and fittings are used to create the frame and a glass table top is used to complete the piece.

 Clothing racks are a popular application for Kee Klamp fittings.
-We offer an entire line of kited retail clothing racks to make clothing rack design and installation simple.
+We offer an entire line of kittted retail clothing racks to make clothing rack design and installation simple.
+You also have the opportunity to design custom retail clothing racks with us.
 The above clothing racks are featured in Universal Sole, a clothing stored located in downtown Chicago.
 Several different clothing rack styles can be seen here including rolling and wall mounted clothing racks.

 Kee Klamp can also be used for custom display solutions like this motorcycle window display pictured above.
 The helmets are set onto individual pieces of pipe that are tee'd off from the main support running across the window.
 The display can also support hanging items such as clothing or bags.